Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 The file `psa_crypto_driver_wrappers.c.jinja` contains the driver wrapper functions.
 For the entry points that have driver wrapper auto-generation implemented, the functions have been replaced with `jinja` templating logic.
 While the file has a `.jinja` extension, the driver wrapper functions for the remaining entry points are simple C functions.
 The names of these functions are of the form `psa_driver_wrapper` followed by the entry point name.
 So, for example, the function `psa_driver_wrapper_sign_hash()` corresponds to the `sign_hash` entry point.

 **3. If a driver entry point function has been provided then ensure it has the same signature as the driver wrapper function.** \
 If one has not been provided then write one.
 Its name should begin with the driver prefix, followed by transparent/opaque (depending on driver type), and end with the entry point name.
 It should have the same signature as the driver wrapper function.
-The purpose of the entry point function is to take arguments in PSA format for the implemented operation and return outputs/status codes in PSA format.
+The purpose of the entry point function is to take arguments in PSA format for the implemented operation and return outputs/status codes in PSA format. \
+*Return Codes:*
+* `PSA_SUCCESS`: Successful Execution
+* `PSA_ERROR_NOT_SUPPORTED`: Input arguments are correct, but the driver does not support the operation.
+If a transparent driver returns this

 **4. Include the following in one of the driver header files:**
 ```